 1. Can’t check & track IP address

-Checking and tracking the visitor’s IP address for visitor’s location, geographic preferences, or currency is very common.
+Checking and tracking the visitor’s IP address for the visitor’s location, geographic preferences, or currency is very common.
 We then alter CTAs, modify pricing, and change available SKUs.
 However, under the GDPR policies, you’ll now need to explicitly ask permission in order to do these things.

 When a European customer visits your site, you will need to ask if you can collect and store their IP address.